simplelocalize/vscode-simplelocalize/README.md

 and auto-translation requires [SimpleLocalize CLI](https://simplelocalize.io/command-line-tool/) to work.
 It's recommended to have the CLI installed to use the full potential of the extension and simplify the whole process of managing your traslation files and strings.

-## Extension Ccnfiguration
+## Extension configuration

-Open "SimpleLocalize" sidebar from on the left side, go to "Help & Feedback" and click "Configure extension".
+Open "SimpleLocalize" sidebar on the left side, go to "Help & Feedback" and click "Configure extension".
 [Generate a personal token](https://simplelocalize.io/dashboard/security/) in SimpleLocalize, and choose option to configure the token, later choose a project.
 Now, your extension is ready to use.

 ## Contribution